-Budgeted cost: £ 2565
+Budgeted cost: £ 5,410

 Activity Evidence that supports this approach Challenge number(s) addressed Additional Phonic tutoring sessions targeted at disadvantaged pupils who require further phonics support.
-This will be delivered in collaboration with the Orgill Literacy Hub.
 Phonic approaches have a strong evidence base indicating a positive impact on pupils.
 Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period of up to 12 weeks.
 Phonics, Toolkit strand, EEF.
 1 An age-related class for children.
 Breaking up the large KS2 class into two separate classes.
 Smaller class sizes that focus on teaching more closely matching the age-related expectation will support all learners.
-4 Additional mathematics tutoring to focus on filling mathematical skills and knowledge gaps preventing attainment at Age related expectations.
+2, 3, 4, 5, 6 Additional mathematics tutoring to focus on filling mathematical skills and knowledge gaps preventing attainment at Age related expectations.
 Tuition Targeted at specific needs and knowledge Gaps can be effective method to support low attaining pupils.in small groups.
 Small group tuition, Toolkit strand.
 EEF.
 3 Weekly, Relax Kids group, Social and emotional programme for all.
 Capacity for individual 1-1 social and emotional support as needed.
 There is extensive evidence associating childhood social and emotional skills with improved outcomes in school and in later life.
 EEF Social and Emotional Learning 6